projectriff/fats/README.md

   - node
   - npm

-To add a new function, create a directory anywhere, adding the following files:
+To add a new function, create a directory, adding the following files:

-- `.fats`
-  - `create` - CLI arguments to pass to `riff function create`, like `--artifact` or `--handler`
+- `riff.toml` - containing values for `artifact` and `handler`, if needed
 - any other files for your function if using `--local-path .`

 ### Applications